fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 </head>
 ```

 <div class="infusion-docs-note"><strong>Note:</strong> If you are using the minified version of `infusion-uiOptions.js` (i.e. all of the whitespace removed), you can still debug the code using the provided source map.
-For more information, visit [the Infusion Release Readme](https://github.com/fluid-project/infusion/blob/master/README.md#source-maps).</div>
+For more information, visit <a href="https://github.com/fluid-project/infusion/blob/master/README.md#source-maps">the Infusion Release Readme</a>.</div>

 If you open this page in your browser now, you'll only see that the button has been styled differently: it is in the upper right corner and the font has been changed.
 You can also see the bar of the sliding panel.
 The button still doesn't do anything, since we still haven't added the UI Options component to the page.